 - a.
 Per the CCBHC Policy and MI CCBHC Demonstration Handbook, key PIHP responsibilities and duties include, but are not limited to, the following:

 - i.
 CCBHC Oversight and Support

 - ii.
 CCBHC Enrollment and Assignment

 - iii.
 CCBHC Coordination and Outreach

 - iv.
 CCBHC Payment

 - v.
 CCBHC Reporting

 - vi.
 CCBHC Grievance Monitoring

+- b.
+PIHPs must comply with the CCBHC Demonstration Policy and the most current version of the corresponding MICCBHC Demonstration Handbook, as authorized by the policy.
+MDHHS may modify the MI CCBHC Demonstration Handbook as needed in accordance with the following parameters:

 - i.
-For minor changes (e.g., formatting, style, organization, grammar, etc.) or technical modifications that do notsubstantively alter CCBHC operations, MDHHS will draft and send an updated draft version of the MI CCBHC Demonstration Handbook with proposed changes to the PIHPs for notice and review.
+For minor changes (e.g., formatting, style, organization, grammar, etc.) or technical modifications that do not substantively alter CCBHC operations, MDHHS will draft and send an updated draft version of the MI CCBHC Demonstration Handbook with proposed changes to the PIHPs for notice and review.
 Upon receiving the proposed changes, the PIHPs will have up to 15 days to provide feedback.
 PIHPs will, as part of its review, notify and seek feedback from its contracted CCBHCs on the proposed Handbook updates.
-A majority of the PIHPs may waive the 15-day feedback period to allow the new version of the MI CCBHC Demonstration Handbook to take effect sooner. - ii.
+A majority of the PIHPs may waive the 15-day feedback period to allow the new version of the MI CCBHC Demonstration Handbook to take effect sooner.

+- ii.
 For all other changes, MDHHS will draft and send an updated draft version of the MI CCBHC Demonstration Handbook with proposed changes to the PIHPs for notice and review.
 Upon receiving the proposed changes, the PIHPs will have up to 30 days to provide feedback.
 PIHPs will, as part of its review, notify and seek feedback from its contracted CCBHCs on the proposed Handbook updates.
-A two-thirds majority of the PIHPs may waive the 30-day feedback period to allow the new version of the MI CCBHC Demonstration Handbook to take effect sooner. - G. Contractor Governance and Board Requirements
+A two-thirds majority of the PIHPs may waive the 30-day feedback period to allow the new version of the MI CCBHC Demonstration Handbook to take effect sooner.

+G. Contractor Governance and Board Requirements